Travel.State.Gov > International Travel > Country Information > Denmark International Travel Information

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Denmark.

 Terrorism: Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
-On February 14, 2015, at an event in Copenhagen, Denmark, a gunman opened fire killing one person and wounding three police officers.
-U.S. citizens should be aware that attacks can take place without prior warning.
+Terrorists are increasingly using less sophisticated methods of attack - including knives, firearms, and vehicles – to more effectively target crowds.
+Frequently, their aim is unprotected or vulnerable targets, such as:

-When traveling or living in Denmark, you should:
+When traveling or living in the Kingdom of Denmark, you should:

 See our webpage on help for U.S. victims of crime overseas.